 The available evidence demonstrates that demersal trawling can have a negative impact on benthic features; however, the severity and recovery time from these impacts depend on a number of factors including; gear type, intensity of activity, and the environmental influences.
 The evidence suggests that less stable, mobile sediments in shallow waters are more resilient to the effects of trawling than stable sediments.
-The fished area is very similar to the Hartland Point to Tintagel MCZ, in that it is west facing, exposed to the prevailing wind and wave direction, including storm waves generated in the Atlantic (Natural England, 2017), with a large tidal range and has depths of 10m chart datum.
-These environmental factors can lead to the benthic communities that are more resilient to trawl disturbance.
+The MCZ is west facing, exposed to the prevailing wind and wave direction, including storm waves generated in the Atlantic (Natural England, 2021) with a large tidal range of up to 8m, and has depths of less than 40m.
+These environmental factors can lead to benthic communities that are more resilient to trawl disturbance.
+The subtidal coarse sediment is very sparse, totalling 0.059ha of the 2545ha MCZ.